 As I’ve mentioned “movie set”, it’s a good idea to check out brickfilm communities to pick up set-building tips.
 Not all of the tips will apply to photography, but there are some good ideas there.

 About the Author

 Anna Bitanga, aka Four Bricks Tall, has been taking photos of toys for a decade and teaches toy photography on her YouTube channel.
 She also writes about toy photography in her monthly Substack newsletter, Take Better Toy Photos.
-This article was first published here and reposted with permission.
+This article was also published here and shared with permission.